mmitar/capstone/README.md

 ### Code Coverage

 JUnit alone is a huge utility, but what more so can help developers realize what code is actually being executed, is use a Code Coverage tool.
 We went with EclEmma to give a detailed synopsis over what lines are being executed.
-We can further configure the percentage of lines covered to successfully build a war file.
+We can further configure the percentage of lines covered as a requirement to successfully build a war file.

 <br/><br/>